bcgsc/ntJoin/README.md

 ### Example

 * Target assembly to scaffold: my_scaffolds.fa
-* One assemblies to use as 'references': assembly_ref1.fa
+* Assembly to use as 'reference': assembly_ref1.fa
 * Giving the target asssembly a weight of '1' and reference assembly a weight of '2'
 * Using k=32, w=500
 * **Ensure that all input assembly files are in or have soft-links to the current working directory**